CrestfallenLARP/cfldangerden/content/en/outskirts/jobs/hauflin/e6_acting_up/Roles/mutiny_goblin_zekton.md

 ---
-title: Goblin Warrior
+title: Mutiny Goblin Zekton
 weight: 1
 layout: role
-Backstory: Goblins have been pushed from civilized society due to their cruel nature and disgusting features.
-Due to having no morality, these creatures are always trying to take things that aren't theirs and to cause pain in any way possible.
+Backstory: Zekton is the right hand man of Zelvin and is known to do all the dirty work for Zelvin.
+Usually when business is conducted with people, it is always Zekton that comes to meet them.
-Motivation: Goblins are always looking for resources to make their own.
-They will steal any leaves or resources that aren't locked down.
-They give these items as offerings for some greater unknown power.
+Motivation: To bring justice for the helpless Goblins that are under the rules of the Goblin leader.
-Speech: These creatures speak in garbled sentences.
-They hurl insults and mockeries at every chance.
+Speech: Very "knightly" uses big words ever since he began his service under Zelvin
-Movement: Goblins walk with hunched backs and a staggering gate due to living in small caves and other underground dwellings.
+Movement: Posture is straight and walks with pride for each step leads to a brighter future.
-Intelligence: Low
+Intelligence: Medium/High
 props:
   - Goblin Mask
   - One handed weapon
-  - buckler shield
+  - shield
   - leather armor rep
 type: Goblin
-body: 8
+body: 20
-armor: 5 if repped
+armor: 10 if repped
-stamina: 5
+stamina: 8
 energy:
 spells_known:
-primary_attack: 2 Damage (Add 1 Damage if fighting a target with another ally)
+primary_attack: 4 Damage (Add 1 Damage if fighting a target with another ally)
-Killing_Blow: No these warriors focus on stealing
+Killing_Blow: Yes if necessary
 Offensive_Abilities:
   - Stagger Daze (2ST)
   - Search